orhanobut/mockwebserverplus/README.md

 headers:               // adds to the response
 - 'Auth:auth'
 - 'key:value'
+body: 'common/body_file.json' // can be any path under /fixtures folder
+// or inline
 body: >                       // can be any text, json, plain etc. Use > letter for scalar text
     {
       "array": [
         1,